bleyerj/dolfinx_materials/demos/multimaterials/multimaterials.md

 ### Total residual and jacobian

 Finally, the total residual is the sum of all three residuals.
 Since we work with a `MixedFunctionSpace`, we use `ufl.extract_blocks` to extract the blocks corresponding to both `u1` and `u2`.
 We then compute the corresponding Jacobian with both `qmap.derivative` in the corresponding trial functions.
-Both the residual and tangent blocked forms are compiled by passing the `entity_maps` dictionary to `fem.form`.
+Both the residual and tangent blocked forms are compiled by passing the `entity_maps` to `fem.form`.

 ```{code-cell} ipython3
 Res = Res_matrix + Res_inclusions + Res_interface